US regional banks earn more on loans but warn on rising deposit costs

 NEW YORK, Oct 18 (Reuters) - Several U.S. regional banks beat analysts third-quarter profit expectations on Wednesday as higher interest rates allowed them to charge more for loans, although rising loan loss provisions and deposit retention costs crimped margins.

-Shares of several regional banks fell, including M&T Bank and US Bancorp.
+Shares of several regional banks fell, including M&T Bank, Zions Bancorporation ZION.O, and US Bancorp.

-A small-than-expected 16% drop in US Bancorp's profit was cushioned by a nearly 11% growth in its NII to $4.2 billion, Credit loss provisions, however, jumped 42% to $515 million.
+A smaller-than-expected 16% drop in US Bancorp's profit was cushioned by nearly 11% growth in its NII to $4.2 billion, Credit loss provisions, however, jumped 42% to $515 million.

 Aggressive Federal Reserve interest rate hikes to fight inflation have allowed many banks to make more on lending.